MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/expose-adapter-settings-as-a-binding-property-using-the-wcf-lob-adapter-sdk.md

 ---
+description: "Learn more about: Expose adapter settings as a binding property using the WCF LOB Adapter SDK"
 title: "Expose adapter settings as a binding property using the WCF LOB Adapter SDK | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"